alexrdavidson99/alexrdavidson99/README.md

 # 💫 About Me:
-I am a particle physics Phd student. <br>working on simulating the internal Physics of a photon multiplier tubes.<br>From Electron avalanche to ion feedback. <br>
+I am a particle physics Phd student. <br>Working on simulating the internal Physics of a photon multiplier tubes.<br>From Electron avalanche to ion feedback. <br>

 # 💻 Tech Stack: